Thinktank (14 miles)

 - focuses on Kidderminster's international carpet supplying history and includes a great many textile examples plus informative displays and exhibits.

 An award-winning museum with a collection of 30 buildings that have been rescued from destruction and carefully rebuilt on Avoncroft's beautiful rural site.
 There is a 19th century windmill, which can still be used today, the National Telephone Kiosk Collection, a Medieval Town House and lots more!

 Potteries Museum & Art Gallery

 Travel back in time and discover the history of the Potteries and of Staffordshire.
 See the largest hoard of Anglo-Saxon gold ever found, the world's finest collection of Staffordshire ceramics and our very own WW2 Spitfire, plus our changing exhibition programme. you can also enjoy a light lunch in our...

 Ironbridge Gorge Museums

 Hear it, feel it, see it, do it.
-Be at the heart of the action and explore your industrial past at the ten Ironbridge Gorge Museums.
+Be at the heart of the action and explore your industrial past along the scenic walk taking in the ten Ironbridge Gorge Museums.

 Newcastle Borough Museum and Gallery (29 miles)